Medical Imaging for Detection, Diagnosis and Treatment

 Did you know?
 Special cash pricing is available for mammograms during South Texas Health System’s Cinco de Mammo campaign in May and Think Pink campaign in October.

+3D mammography (also known as Tomosynthesis) is the most modern screening and diagnostic tool available for early detection of breast cancer.
+While standard 2D mammography produces a flat image, tomosynthesis creates a three-dimensional image of the breast – which results in greater accuracy and earlier breast cancer detection and a decrease in biopsies and recall rates.
 The machine takes an electronic image of the breast and stores it on a computer, allowing it to be enhanced, modified or manipulated for further evaluation.
-Unlike film mammography, digital mammograms can be viewed on a computer or printed and can even produce traditional films, allowing for improved means of transmission, storage and retrieval of images.
-Digital imaging allows the images to be manipulated in numerous ways to aid in the identification of tumors.
+The images can be viewed on a computer allowing for improved means of transmission, storage and retrieval of images.
+This 3D imaging allows the images to be manipulated in numerous ways to aid in the identification of tumors.

-Digital mammography can provide significant improvement in breast cancer detection for some women.
-Specifically, studies have found enhanced detection through digital mammography in the following groups:
+3D mammography can provide significant improvement in breast cancer detection for some women.
+Specifically, studies have found enhanced detection through 3D mammography in the following groups:

 • Women under the age of 50